These Rustic Muffins are high in healthy fat, protein and fiber content.

-These muffins are high in healthy fat, protein and fiber content, which slows down digestion and absorption of carbohydrates from oats, dates and raisins.
+These Rustic Muffins are high in healthy fat, protein and fiber content, which slows down digestion and absorption of carbohydrates from oats, dates and raisins.
+As a result, their nutrition profile is much more balanced than your typical store bought muffins.
+Here is another muffin recipe for you to try.

 - Coconut oil is one of the most stable plant oils available and for that reason it is a good oil to bake with.